 Candidates of all political parties are nowadays trying to use social media to their advantage.

-There is a positive aspect to it like faster and direct communication, fundraising, etc., but in light of these, the negative aspects cannot be ignored.
+There is a positive aspects to it like faster and direct communication, fundraising, etc., but in light of these, the negative aspects cannot be ignored.

-An effort should be made to reduce the spread of falsehood through the role of social media so that voters cannot be easily manipulated.
+An effort should be made to reduce the spread of falsehood through the role of social media for NGOs so that voters cannot be easily manipulated.

 Social media is both a tool of oppression and empowerment, and it is upon the public, the media houses, the companies, the candidates, and the government to use it wisely.